Cleo Lemon

-Cleo Lemon Jr. (born August 16, 1979) is a wide receivers coach for the Jacksonville State Gamecocks and former American football quarterback in the National Football League (NFL) and Canadian Football League (CFL).
-He most recently played for the Toronto Argonauts.
-He was signed by the Green Bay Packers as an undrafted free agent in 2002.
-He played college football at Arkansas State.

-Lemon was also a member of the San Diego Chargers, Miami Dolphins, Jacksonville Jaguars, Baltimore Ravens, and Toronto Argonauts.
+Cleo Lemon Jr. (born August 16, 1979) is an American former professional football player who was a quarterback in the National Football League (NFL) and Canadian Football League (CFL).
+He played college football for the Arkansas State Red Wolves.
+Lemon was signed by the Green Bay Packers as an undrafted free agent in 2001.
+He was also a member of the San Diego Chargers, Miami Dolphins, Jacksonville Jaguars, Baltimore Ravens, and Toronto Argonauts.

 Professional career

 Memphis Xplorers

 In February 2003, Lemon signed with the af2's Memphis Xplorers.

 San Diego Chargers

 Lemon was signed by the San Diego Chargers on April 4, 2003.
 He was waived prior to the start of the season, then re-signed to the Chargers' practice squad where he spent the entire 2003 season.

 Lemon was re-signed by the Chargers on January 12, 2004.
-In preseason, Lemon completed 17 of 27 passes (63.0%) for 178 yards one interception.
+In preseason, Lemon completed 17 of 27 passes (63.0%) for 178 yards and one interception.
 After a contract holdout by Philip Rivers forced the first-round pick to miss most of training camp, Lemon was able to make the team as the No. 3 quarterback behind Drew Brees and Doug Flutie.
 He was inactive for all 16 regular season games and Wild Card playoff contest.

 In the 2005 preseason with San Diego, Lemon completed 34 of 49 passes (69.4%) for 369 yards with three touchdowns, no interceptions and a passer rating of 111.7.
 He served as the team's third-string quarterback until October 18, 2005, when he was traded to the Miami Dolphins in exchange for quarterback A. J. Feeley and a sixth-round draft choice in 2006.